MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 Consider the following points to optimize device connectivity:

-- Use the IoT hubs that have the lowest latency to your devices.
-You might need IoT hubs in multiple regions when devices need to connect from different geographical locations.
+- Use the IoT Hubs that have the lowest latency to your devices.
+You might need IoT Hubs in multiple regions when devices need to connect from different geographical locations.

 - Use an open stateful connection for bi-directional communications between the devices and the IoT solution to minimize the overhead of setting up connections.